remodlai/Flowise/docs/documentation/handoff/README.md

 6. Explore the [File Storage Integration](07_file_storage/README.md) to understand the comprehensive plan for file storage.

+7. Review the [Application Routes and Controller](application_routes.md) to understand how applications are managed in the platform.

 ## Key Files

 - `packages/server/src/utils/supabaseAuth.ts`: Supabase authentication middleware